Agara inscriptions and hero stones: Translation

-The text of the translation of the inscription is published in the Volume 9 of Epigraphia carnatica.
+The text has been published in Volume 9 of the Epigraphia Carnatica.
+It reads as follows:

 "May it be prosperous.
 Be it well (On the date specified), at the time of and eclipse of the moon, - when Krishna-Raya-maharaya was ruling the kingdom of the world :- Sivannappa-Nayaka, in order that dharma might be to his father, granted a field to provide for keeping up a cart for the Agara tank."